IdkwhatImD0ing/ASL-Transcription/README.md

 • Used heavy image augmentation to expand the limited dataset.

-• Deploying a model for the first time in a brand new enviroment and editor.
+• Deploying a model for the first time in a brand-new environment and editor.

-• By using Hand Tracking, it gives the model a more precise input and also allows the lens to deactivate the model when there is no hand on the screen, preventing erronous predictions.
+• By using Hand Tracking, it gives the model a more precise input and also allows the lens to deactivate the model when there is no hand on the screen, preventing erroneous  predictions.

 ## 📖What we learned